 This is a wildlife charity based in Zambia, the UK and the Netherlands.
 Kasanka Trust's income from tourism revenue and charitable funding goes towards conservation work in and around Kasanka National Park in northern Zambia.
 This is Zambia’s first national park under private management - a beautiful wilderness of wildlife, woodland, plains, lakes, rivers and swamps that form a valuable protected area for many endangered species.

-Charity in Kasanka National Park, Zambia
+Charities, trusts and societies in Kasanka National Park, Zambia

 - Operates 2 lodges and 2 campsites